VagnerFreitas/engineering-assessment/README.md

 I have several improvements planned for FoodTruckFinder:

-- Adding more logs to improve observability
+- Add more logs to improve observability
 - Add build pipeline
 - Allowing food truck owners to register and creating a corresponding user role
 - Improving pagination on food truck search results